 Speeko is a wonderful resource for any professional looking to boost their speaking skills.
 It records your voice and provides immediate feedback on where you articulated your ideas well, determines your tone of voice, and tells you when you’ve used too many unnecessary words to avoid disengaged or confused interpretation.

 It can even critique your speech in terms of how inclusive or exclusive your wording is, which is a detail of great importance to salespeople that speak to customers with varying identities and backgrounds.

 Best For: Reducing the number of filler words in your conversations.

 No matter how many times I try, I can never break my habit of using filler words.
 If you also struggle to avoid “um,” “so,” “like,” “I mean,” “actually,” “hmm,” “right,” etc., try LikeSo.

-This app monitors how many filler words you’re saying, your pace, and your overall “articulate score.”
+This app monitors how many filler words you’re saying, and your overall “articulate score.”
 You can either use the FreeStyle mode on calls, or practice with the TalkAbout mode, which gives you suggested prompts.

 Now we know that not everyone wants to use resources that are locked behind a paywall, so we found free apps that can serve similar features and assist salespeople in improving their speaking abilities in unique ways.